NektariosKalampalikis/Enumerate-Fixed-Polyominoes/README.md

 # Enumerate-Polyominoes
 This is a repository that contains implementations of known algorithms to count fixed polyominoes on python.
 An effort was made to mainly use python built-in modules.
+The code was written on Python version 3. ...

+# Links to scientific articles (to be) implemented
+<a href="https://www.sciencedirect.com/science/article/pii/0012365X81902375">D.Hugh Redelmeier</a>
+<a href="https://www.sciencedirect.com/science/article/pii/0012365X81902375">D.Hugh Redelmeier</a> - Work In Progress

 # Table of Values
 | Polyomino Size   | Number of Fixed Polyominoes  |